top of page

 Power Dynamics and Positionality in Civil Society Research in the Global South

 This project utilizes case studies from third sector research that we have conducted in the Global South to examine the use of research brokers and researcher positionality.
-The project contributes to the nascent literature on research brokers, and to the burgeoning literature on researcher positionality, by expanding the discussion to third sector research, by providing concrete examples of experiences that allow us to reflect on issues that arise during the research process, and by helping us be mindful of the realities of the process that require flexibility and adaptation.
+The project provides concrete examples of experiences that allow us to reflect on issues that arise during the research process, and help us be mindful of the realities of the research process that require flexibility and adaptation.

 IMG_0985.jpeg